OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

     Before Excel can use your custom function, you need to describe it using metadata.

-2. Re-register the add-in in Excel so that the new function is available.
+2. Complete the following steps (for either Excel for Windows or Excel Online) to re-register the add-in in Excel.
+You must complete these steps before the new function will be available.

 # [Excel for Windows](#tab/excel-windows)